residing at ingynbin[1]

 eyes & mouth, hind legs

-Gazing up, in the sky we see a formation of flying ibises.
+Gazing up, again in the sky we see a formation of ibises.
 Trailing birds move from one vector to the other, the group realigning as it flies.
-The children, pausing at top-spinning in the yard, gape upward, mouths reciting.
+The children, paused at top-spinning in the schoolyard, gape upward, mouths automatically reciting.

-[20] The wide spread of green weed covering the lake recedes, due to the cooler weather.
+[20] The green weed spreads over the lake, due to cooler weather.
 Lilies appear.
 A black drongo lands on the same branch of the bodhi tree that it had landed on yesterday, skimming the water surface to get there.
-Swallows zag & swoop in the process of feeding—
+Swallows zag and swoop in idolatrous silence —

 smooth stone dropped